jingyiyanlol/PROJ_MAYJ_DSA4262/README.md

 git clone https://github.com/jingyiyanlol/PROJ_MAYJ_DSA4262.git
 ```

-- If the above method does not work, you can lick [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to learn how to create your GitHub personal access token and try the next method.
+- If the above method does not work, you can click [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to learn how to create your GitHub personal access token and try the next method.

     - Insert your GitHub personal access token in `<tokenhere>` in the command below.
         ```bash